ABL124/dataviz_final_project/project-03/lewis_project_03.md

 ```

 ![](lewis_project_03_files/figure-html/unnamed-chunk-17-1.png)<!-- -->
+We can see in the plot above that the older cement is the stronger it tends to be.
+While there are some exections to this, the boxplots do trend upwards with time.

 3. Create a scatterplot similar to the one shown below.
 Pay special attention to which variables are being mapped to specific aesthetics of the plot.
 Comment on your results.